audiojs/audio/README.md

 `options` may include:

-* _channels_ − number of channels for the audio, by default infers from source or sets to 2.
+* _channels_ − number of channels for the audio, inferred from the source or taken default `2`.
 * _context_ − WebAudioAPI context to use (optional), defaults to [audio-context](https://npmjs.org/package/audio-context).
 * _duration_ − max duration of an audio, by default takes whole available input.
-* _sampleRate_ − sample rate for the audio data, by default inferred from source.
+* _sampleRate_ − sample rate for the audio data, inferred from source or taken default `44100`.
 * _cache_ − load cached version of source, if available.
 Used to avoid extra URL requests.
-By default enabled.
+By default `true`.

 Examples: